gibbok/event-timeline/README.md

 ## Testing

 The current architecture allows for a clean separation of concerns between different types of components.
 Simple components, which represent all the views, are easily testable without any network requests.
 I have created a few tests, `EventTimeline.test.tsx`, using Jest and `React Testing Library`.
 Transformations are created as utility functions, which can be easily unit tested.
-Basic functional composition is being used as a mechanism to combine operations on data.
 I used a TDD (Test Driven Development) approach for writing utility functions.

 In a real-world application, we could consider using MSW to mock network requests for our containers and test our components with React Testing Library.